 Honoring moments in time like birthdays, anniversaries, and a new year all provide wonderful opportunities to do a couple things (besides eat cake):

 - Plan for where you want to go

 As leaders and those responsible for managing human resources, we can use these markers and actions to spur change in our organizations.

-Pausing to look back over the last several years, months, weeks, even hours re-energizes us and our teams.
-It reminds us why we’re doing what we do every day in our businesses and organizations.
-It’s when this sense of purpose is lost that we begin to feel restless, unfulfilled and unhappy.
+Pausing to look back over the last several years, months, weeks, and even hours reenergizes us and our teams.
+It reminds us why we do what we do every day in our businesses and organizations.
+It’s when this sense of purpose is lost that we begin to feel restless, unfulfilled, and unhappy.

 I’m so glad I started this practice of recording key moments.
 It’s hard to see how far you’ve come, unless you stop occasionally and look back.
 I do this a couple times a year and am filled with satisfaction for all the clients we’ve helped.